The A Word – a BBC drama about family life, tactfully written – oh yes, and a lead character happens to be autistic (ASD/ASC/Autism)

 I have been compelled to mention BBC TV’s excellent ‘The A Word‘ TV programme on Spectra.blog, in case anyone who’s considering watching it has been put off for some reason, and needs a little push to watch it on Catch Up, or on BBC TV.

-Created by Peter Bowker, the drama series is now in its second series in the UK.
+Created by Peter Bowker, the drama series is now in its second series in the UK (at the time of writing this article).
 I hadn’t watched it or wanted to watch it, as I’d read some reviews and viewpoints from the autism community that put me off.
-I was expecting a tawdry soap-type-drama that used autism as some kind of crutch, made by people with no clue about what having an autism spectrum condition (ASC) meant, or what parenting someone on the autistic spectrum involved.
+I was expecting a tawdry soap-type-drama that used autism as some kind of crutch, made by people with no clue about what being autistic meant, or what parenting someone who is autistic involved.
 However, Peter Bowker, described by Radio Times as a former special needs teacher, has created a masterpiece.

 Tact and skill